KSDaemon/wampy.js/README.md

 * CBOR (See [CBOR][] Site for more info)
 * Any new serializer can be added easily

+In node.js environment Wampy is compatible with next websocket clients:

+* [WebSocket-Node][].
+A WebSocket Implementation for Node.JS (Draft -08 through the final RFC 6455)
+* [ws][].
+Simple to use, blazing fast and thoroughly tested WebSocket client and server for Node.js

 [Back to TOC](#table-of-contents)

 Usage example